Choice and Control with Applied Behavior Scientist, Dr. Susan Friedman

 Engaging Environments

 Susan’s preferred term over “enrichment.”
-Instead of adding extras, it means creating a lifestyle environment that naturally invites exploration, agency, and species‑typical behaviour.
+Instead of adding extras, it means creating a lifestyle environment that naturally invites exploration, agency, and species-typical behavior.

 Contingency

-The relationship between behaviour and outcome: If I do X, Y happens.
+The relationship between behavior and outcome: If I do X, Y happens.
 Animals constantly test these relationships to understand what they can control.

 Differential Reinforcement

-Reinforcing one behaviour while not reinforcing another, so the animal learns which behaviour “works.”
+Reinforcing one behavior while not reinforcing another, so the animal learns which behavior “works.”
 It teaches what to do, not just what not to do.

-When a behaviour stops because it no longer produces the expected outcome.
+When a behavior stops because it no longer produces the expected outcome.
 Not punishment — just a missing payoff.
 Susan discusses new methods that avoid extinction because it can be frustrating for animals.

 Poisoned Cue / Poisoned Label